outline/acm/README.md

 # outline-acm

-Script to run on Heroku and automatically manage a wildcard SSL certificate from LetsEncrypt
+This script can be run on Heroku using CRON and will automatically create and manage a wildcard SSL certificate issued by LetsEncrypt.